Santiago-Duque/cse15l-lab-reports/lab-report-3-week-6.md

 I stored the public ssh key in github, which looks like this:
 ![Public Key ieng6 CSE 15L Lab Report #3 Screenshot](https://user-images.githubusercontent.com/103283657/168690065-598ad911-34e1-496a-9e6c-6a52ea75ac17.png)

-This is what my private key looks like:
+This is what my private key looks like in my user account:
 ![Private Key CSE 15L](https://user-images.githubusercontent.com/103283657/168888015-c424603d-301e-4f43-9015-571b7d678c82.png)

 I can also run git commands in the remote server, as seen here: